 - Individual & Family Counseling: Discuss options for respite care; self-care; family issues; home safety; communication skills; short and long range planning for future care; and accessing resources available in the community.

-- Home Sharing Program: Finding affordable accommodations for home seeker in exchange for level of support for home owners in Thurston County.
+- Home Share Program: Finding affordable accommodations for home seeker in exchange for level of support for home owners in Thurston County.
+Learn more about our Home Share Program.

 - Advance Care Planing: Facilitators can assist you in completing an Advance Directive, which names your healthcare agent and conveys your wishes and preferences.